Category:

 Basketball Career

-He briefly attended Georgetown University before being drafted by the Philadelphia 76ers in 1996.
+Allen briefly attended Georgetown University before being drafted by the Philadelphia 76ers in 1996.
 He eventually went on to become an 11-time NBA all-star and one of the greatest point guards of all time.
 Iverson was a controversial player both on and off the court.
 He was originally recruited straight from a Virginia jail cell by Georgetown University head coach John Thompson.
 Iverson had been arrested for his involvement in a bar fight and faced a lengthy prison term.
 Thompson intervened and was able to convince a judge to release Allen into his custody with the agreement that Iverson would attend Georgetown, play basketball, and graduate.
 Iverson left Georgetown early against Thompson's wishes and began a very successful career as an all-star NBA point guard.
-In 1999, Iverson earned his first trip to the Playoffs with the 76ers.
+In 1999, Allen earned his first trip to the playoffs with the 76ers.
 He started in all ten playoff games before ultimately losing to the Indian Pacers in the second round.
 Before the next season began, Allen signed a six-year, $70 million contract extension.
-In the 2000 offseason, the 76ers tried to trade Iverson after his numerous arguments with coach Larry Brown, however, the deal fell through.
+In the 2000 offseason, the 76ers tried to trade Iverson after his numerous arguments with coach Larry Brown; however, the deal fell through.
 In 2001, Iverson led the team to the finals.
-That same year he was named Most Valuable Player.
+That same year, he was named Most Valuable Player.

-Allen played with the team for 10 years before being traded to the Denver Nuggets, where he played for two years.
+Allen played with the team for ten years before being traded to the Denver Nuggets, where he played for two years.
 He then did brief stints with the Detroit Pistons and the Memphis Grizzlies before returning to the 76ers for one year.

 Towards the end of his career, Iverson had been largely shunned by American NBA teams and was forced to lace up for the Turkish Basketball League and the Eurocup.
 He retired from basketball altogether in 2013.